What no-kill really means

 No-kill has been a controversial and divisive issue for many years, largely because of the following:

 - A fundamental misunderstanding about what the term means

 - A general lack of transparency and comprehensive data with regard to animal shelters

 - The failure of communities to assume collective responsibility for lifesaving

-That’s why Best Friends engaged in years of national data collection and created the pet lifesaving dashboard.
-This new platform provides a common-sense benchmark for no-kill and a transparent “apples to apples” view of animal data for all shelters that members of the public can easily access.
-Through that common understanding and access to information, we are inspiring community members to stay informed and support their local shelters, all with the goal of saving every pet who can be saved.
+That's why Best Friends engaged in years of national data collection and created the pet lifesaving dashboard.
+This platform provides a common-sense benchmark for no-kill and a transparent "apples to apples" view of animal data for all shelters, which members of the public can easily access.
+Through that common understanding and access to information, we are inspiring community members to stay informed and support their local shelters, with the goal of saving every pet who can be saved.